dmachard/python-dnstap-receiver/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/dnstap_receiver)

-This Python module acts as a DNS tap streams receiver for DNS servers.
+This Python module acts as a [dnstap](https://dnstap.info/) streams receiver for DNS servers.
 Input streams can be a unix socket or multiple remote dns servers.
 The output is printed directly on stdout or sent to remote tcp address in JSON, YAML or one line text format and more.